-(Formerly AMES 154) This course discusses numerical methods for applications for mechanical engineering problems.
-Topics include solution of systems of linear and nonlinear equations, function interpolation and curve fitting, function approximation, computation of integrals, numerical differentiation, and solution of systems of ordinary differential equations.
-Prerequisites: admission to the engineering major and grades of C- or better in MAE 9 or 10 and Math.
+Introduction to scientific computing and algorithms; iterative methods, systems of linear equations with applications; nonlinear algebraic equations; function interpolation and differentiation and optimal procedures; data fitting and least-squares; numerical solution of ordinary differential equations.
+Prerequisites: engineering majors only and grades of C- or better in MAE 9 or MAE 10 and Math.
 20F.

-MAE 110A.
+MAE.
+110A.
 Thermodynamics (4)

-(Formerly AMES 110) Application of the first and second laws to power and refrigeration cycles; control volume analysis, non-ideal compressible substances; gas mixtures; psychometrics; combustion.
+Fundamentals of engineering thermodynamics: energy, work, heat, properties of pure substances, first and second laws for closed systems and control volumes, gas mixtures.
+Application to engineering systems, power and refrigeration cycles, combustion.
 Prerequisites: grades of C- or better in Phys.
-2C and Chem.
-6A (or equivalent).
-Enrollment restricted to pre-engineering and engineering majors.
+2C and Chem 6A.
+Enrollment restricted to engineering majors only.